SamiZein/gitdev/README.md

 # Gitdev

 Gitdev is a developer collaboration website.
 It takes a developer-first approach for times when githubs' project-first approach may not be suitable.
-By requiring a github sign-in, Gitdev is able to display a users' github information in a way that is unique to the site, allowing for better assessment of potential collaborators.
+By requiring a github sign-in, Gitdev is able to streamline account creation and secure authentication while also leveraging their API to provide a comprehensive representation of a potential collaborators information, offering insight otherwise not readily available.
 Try it out yourself and see you own user language breakdown!

 ![screenshot](users_page.png)

 ##Why

 - Why is a project-first approach the only popular option for developer collaboration
-- Why don't developer collaboration apps integrate github user info and build better visual representations of a developers proficiencies
+- Why don't GitHub integrate user info and build better visual representations of a developers proficiencies
 - Why do developers that want to team up in game jams and coding competitions not have a reasonable option

 ## Features

 - Sign in with GitHub
 - Automatic profile population based on GitHub data
 - Developers page shows new potential collaborators in a job board format
-  - Linguistics bar shows the distribution of programming languages used
+  - Linguistics bar shows a users language distribution at an account level as oppose to the repository level that GitHub offers
-- Collabs page shows the user all their collabs
+- Collabs page shows the user all their collabs, including contact info otherwise inaccessible
 - Profile page shows the user their own info and allows them to update it

 ## Technologies Used